Chainsaw Man – The Movie: Reze Arc: Production

 On December 17, 2023, at the Jump Festa '24 event, an anime film entitled Chainsaw Man – The Movie: Reze Arc (劇場版 チェンソーマン レゼ篇, Gekijō-ban Chensō Man Reze-hen), was announced.
 The film was announced again on December 22, 2024, at the Jump Festa '25 event for a 2025 premiere in Japan and Toho as the distributor.

 It was announced that the cast from the anime series would return to their respective roles for the film, but there were some staff changes.
-Sota Shigetsugu joined the production as Action Director, replacing Tatsuya Yoshihara, who previously served in the same role for the first season of the anime.
-Yoshihara was confirmed to direct the film, replacing Ryu Nakayama, who directed the first season of the anime.
+Tatsuya Yoshihara was confirmed to direct the film, replacing Ryu Nakayama, who directed the first season of the anime.
+Sota Shigetsugu joined the production as Action Director, the role Yoshihara served in for the first season of the anime.

 The majority of the core staff, however, remained unchanged, with Kazutaka Sugiyama returning as character designer.
 Sugiyama stated on X, formerly known as Twitter, that he, Yoshihara, and other core staff members collaborated to modify the character designs for the film to better reflect the style of Tatsuki Fujimoto's manga series Chainsaw Man.
-In turn, the film’s visual approach differed from the anime’s first season, with the majority of the audience responding positively to the film’s new style.
+In turn, the film's visual approach differed from the anime's first season, with the majority of the audience responding positively to the film's new style.